roadsidemultimedia/Docs/configure/global-settings.md

 ### Select Font ###

 The Select font dropdown menu allows you to choose from many popular web fonts.
-More fonts can be added using our Google web fonts plugin available from the PageLines store.
+The whole Google web fonts library can be included by installing our [Google Web fonts plugin](http://www.pagelines.com/store/plugins/pagelines-googlefonts/), available from the **Store** tab in the DMS toolbar.

 ### Base Font Size ###